aoberoi/passport-slack/README.md

 // and ask the user to authorize your application for the default scope (`identity.basic`). app.get('/auth/slack', passport.authenticate('slack'));

-// The user returns to the your site after the authorization above, and if it was successful they
+// The user returns to the your site after the authorization above, and if it was successful
 // the next route handler runs, otherwise the user is redirected to chosen failureRedirect. app.get('/auth/slack/callback', passport.authenticate('slack', { failureRedirect: '/login' }),